amqp/rhea/README.md

 ##### sender_close

 Raised when the remote peer indicates the link is closed.

+### Message

+A message is an object that may contain the following fields:

+  * durable
+  * first_acquirer
+  * priority
+  * ttl
+  * delivery_count
+  * reply_to
+  * to
+  * subject
+  * content_type
+  * content_encoding
+  * group_id
+  * message_id
+  * correlation_id
+  * application_properties, an object/map which can take arbitrary, application defined named values
+  * body, which can be either a string, an object or a buffer

+Messages are passed to the send() method of Connection or Sender, and are made available as `message` on the event context for the `message` event on a Receiver or its parent(s).

+### Delivery

+The delivery object provides information on- and enables control over- the state of a message transfer.

+The methods on a delivery object are:

+  * accept, which will positively acknowledge the receipt of the message
+  * release, which will inform the sender that the message can be redelivered (to this or to any other receiver).
+The release can be controlled through an object passed in with one or more fo the following fields:
+      * delivery_failed, if true the sender should increment the delivery_count on the next redelivery attempt, if false it should not
+      * undeliverable_here, if true the sender should not try to redeliver the same message to this receiver
+  * reject, which will inform the sender that the message is invalid in some way.
+  * modified, which sets the modified outcome as defined in the AMQP 1.0 specification.

+If autoaccept is disabled on a receiver, the application should ensure that it accepts (or releases or rejects) all messages received.

 ---------------------------------------------------------------------
 **Note: For detailed options and types, please refer to the type definitions